-9 things to do around the University of Minnesota
+10 things to do around the University of Minnesota

 The University of Minnesota is welcoming droves of Golden Gophers to its campuses over the next several days.

-- Thousands of new students will move into their dorms and apartments this week.
+What's happening: The school's Welcome Week starts Wednesday, and thousands of new students will move into their dorms and apartments this week.

 But first, a brief explainer to help you get your footing around town:

 East Bank: What most people are referring to when they talk about the Twin Cities campus.
 It's the largest area of campus and has a little bit of everything.

 West Bank: This part of the university is west of the Mississippi River and closest to downtown Minneapolis.
 It's primarily arts and social science buildings and the West Bank light rail station is right in the middle.